WATERLOO ROAD ESTATEOver 100 council and housing association estates across London are under threat of demolition. Our research shows where they are.

-The estate is situated between Romford Town Centre and the site of the new Crossrail station.
+The estate is situated between Romford Town Centre and lies just a third of a mile away from the site of the new Crossrail station.

 It has been earmarked for redevelopment as part of Havering’s £1bn joint venture with developer Wates Residential which will see 12 of the borough’s estates redeveloped.

 In June 2021, Havering’s planning committee narrowly approved plans for the estate’s redevelopment allowing the demolition of the estate’s 343 existing homes and replacement with 1,400 new homes.
 Despite quadrupling the density of the site only 212 of the new homes will be social rented tenure.